-According to Perry Gibbon’s granddaughter, Wanda Lou Gilliland, Ray Hemmelgarn served the best chili soup around at the bar.
-It seems that Ray’s mother made the soup and her secret ingredient was mashed potatoes, added to make the soup thick.
+According to Perry Gibbon’s granddaughter, Wanda Lou Gilliland, owner Ray Hemmelgarn served the best chili soup around.
+It seems that Ray’s mother made the soup and her secret ingredient was mashed potatoes, which she added to make the soup thick.

 Years ago, one of my St. Marys patients told me that he drove a Budweiser beer truck and delivered beer to the Chatt Bar when Ray Hemmelgarn owned it.
 That patient always called me “Chattanooga” after learning my connection to Chatt.